nishantbundela/ML_Projects_and_Docs/README.md

 ===========================================================================
-This repository contains Data Science projects.
+This repository contains Machine Learning projects.
 The projects here are well explained and provide descriptive explanation  of how everything works.
 [Repo Link](https://github.com/nishantbundela/machine_learning_docs.git)

 ===========================================================================